All Episodes Plain Text

 And how big is this community now?

-Speaking of black women authors, you have a book yourself.
+Well, speaking of black women authors, you have a book yourself.

-Your latest book is a memoir titled Gather Me and it's part of a quote from Toni Morrison's Beloved.
+Your latest book is a memoir titled Gather Me, and it's part of a quote from Toni Morrison's beloved.

 What does this particular quote mean to you?